-Radial Gap is adjusted by loosening the inlet cone bolts and centering the cone on the wheel.
+Radial gap is adjusted by loosening the inlet cone/ ring bolts and centering the cone/ring on the wheel.
 If additional adjustment is required to maintain a constant radial gap, loosening the bearing bolts and centering the wheel is acceptable as a secondary option.

-Overlap or offset, is adjusted by loosening the wheel hub from the shaft and moving the wheel to the desired position along the shaft.
+Overlap: Overlap is adjusted by loosening the wheel hub from the shaft and moving the wheel to the desired position along the shaft.

 The transition between the inlet cone and wheel should be as shown; there is a smooth feel to the profile when moving from one component to the other.
-Overlap on double width fans is set by having equal spacing on each side of the wheel.